Zanduino/MicrochipSRAM/README.md

 # MicrochipSRAM library
 *Arduino* library which defines methods for accessing any the Microchip SRAM and SNVRAM SPI family memory chips.
+[Microchip](http://www.microchip.com/design-centers/memory/serial-sram-serial-nvsram/overview) offers a number of volatile and nonvolatile memory chips that use the SPI protocol.
+These chips have an unlimited number of write cycles, so the programmer doesn't have to worry about load leveling and writing only pages/blocks at a time to avoid memory degradation.
+The memory is also fast enough so that the normal SPI speeds are slow enough so that no delays need to be introduced.

-The get() and put() methods allow any data type to be written with one call and the library automagically detects which of the possible memory chips is in use.
+This _Arduino_ library offers a number of methods that allow easy reading and writing to/from the memory as well as a method for detecting exactly which one of the supported memory chips is installed.

 The following Microchip **SRAM** and **SNVRAM** chips can be accessed using this library:

 <table>
   <tr>
     <td><b>Memory Type</b></td>
     <td><b>Storage Bits</b></td>
+    <td><b>Datasheets</b></td>
   </tr>
   <tr>
     <td>23x640</td>
     <td>64 kbit</td>
+    <td><a href="http://ww1.microchip.com/downloads/en/DeviceDoc/22126D.pdf">23x640 Datasheet</a></td>
   </tr>
   <tr>
     <td>23x256</td>
     <td>256 kbit</td>
+    <td><a href="http://ww1.microchip.com/downloads/en/DeviceDoc/22100E.pdf">23x256 Datasheet</a></td>
   </tr>
   <tr>
     <td>23x512<br>23LCV512</td>
     <td>512 kbit</td>
+    <td><a href="http://ww1.microchip.com/downloads/en/DeviceDoc/20005155B.pdf">23x512 Datasheet<br><a href="http://ww1.microchip.com/downloads/en/DeviceDoc/25157A.pdf">23LCV512 Datasheet</a></td>
   </tr>
   <tr>
     <td>23x1024<br>23LCV1024</td>
     <td>1024 kbit</td>
+    <td><a href="http://ww1.microchip.com/downloads/en/DeviceDoc/25142A.pdf">23x1024 Datasheet</a><br><a href="http://ww1.microchip.com/downloads/en/DeviceDoc/25156A.pdf">23LCV1024 Datasheet</a></td>
   </tr>
 </table>

-See the [Wiki](https://github.com/SV-Zanshin/MicrochipSRAM/wiki) pages for details of the class and the variables / functions accessible in it.
+See the [Wiki pages for details](https://github.com/SV-Zanshin/MicrochipSRAM/wiki) of the class and the variables / functions accessible in it.

 ![Zanshin Logo](https://www.sv-zanshin.com/images/gif/zanshinkanjitiny.gif) <img src="https://www.sv-zanshin.com/images/gif/zanshintext.gif" width="75"/>